-This research based project involved involved data collection using classical morphometric and meristic count techniques on deceased cichlid specimens.
+This research based project involved data collection using classical morphometric and meristic count techniques on deceased cichlid specimens.
 Geometric data was uploaded onto TPS software prior to transfer into the SPSS and R software packages with subsequent analysis using ANOVA, ANCOVA, Post-Hoc, Levene’s tests, Principal Component and Canonical Variate Analyses.

 Tyddyn Môn Charity Farm, Anglesey

 As a regular volunteer, I often taught students about the ecology and behaviour of the various animals present on the Anglesey site.
 Most recently, I helped organise and run an animal therapy course for children and young adults with mental health issues on a weekly basis, offering advice on animal welfare.
 The primary aim of this course was to research the potential benefits animals may have on a person's mental health; post-course, data was collected and analysed to report on whether the course reduced the students’ mental health issues.